 Standards of care

-AccessCare staff adhere to a range of agreed legal and professional standards.
+AccessCare team members adhere to a range of agreed legal and professional standards.
 As our client, we also ask you to agree to some basic expectations.
 Our team will clarify these standards and expectations in full, but some of the more important expectations are summarised below.

 Health and safety

-We will talk to you about how you can maintain a safe home environment for staff, yourself, your family and friends and other visitors.
+We will talk to you about how you can maintain a safe home environment for staff, yourself, your family, friends and other visitors.
 We ask you to:

-- Reasonably maintain your home and let us know of any hazards which may be a risk to you or to others
+• Reasonably maintain your home and let us know of any hazards that may be a risk to you or to others

 Dignity of risk